JoshJarabek7/anchoring/README.md

 1. Verify the PostgreSQL container is running: `docker ps` (look for `anchoring-pgvector`)
 2. Check that the `ANCHORING_POSTGRES_URI` in the main project's `.env` file is correct (e.g., `postgres://anchoring:anchoring@localhost:5432/anchoring`).
-3. Check any database connection settings in the MCP server's `.env` file (if applicable).
-4. Ensure the hostname and port in the connection string match the `docker-compose.yml` service and exposed port.
+3. Ensure the hostname and port in the connection string match the `docker-compose.yml` service and exposed port.
-5. Try restarting the PostgreSQL container: `docker-compose restart postgres` (run from the directory containing `docker-compose.yml`)
+4. Try restarting the PostgreSQL container: `docker-compose restart postgres` (run from the directory containing `docker-compose.yml`)
-6. Check Docker container logs: `docker logs anchoring-pgvector`
+5. Check Docker container logs: `docker logs anchoring-pgvector`

 ### Embedding Generation Errors